India’s Food and Drinks

 One of the common things about Indian restaurants in the USA is doggy bags (take home the leftovers).
 But nobody does this in India, and if you do, they think you’re cheap.

 Somehow, you don’t expect coffee in India.
 You rarely see it in Indian restaurants in the USA.
 Yet India is the world’s sixth largest producer of coffee and there are lots of cafes.
-Cafe Coffee Day (in the photo) is the Starbucks of India and they have the full range of coffee.
+Cafe Coffee Day is the Starbucks of India and they have the full range of coffee.

 Sugar cane juice is sold everywhere.
 Fresh sugar cane is crushed and you drink the juice.
 Sometimes, they add a bit of ginger.
 Delicious.
 Why doesn’t this exist in the US?